How to watch the first joint address to Congress of Trump's second term tomorrow

-President Donald Trump on Tuesday night will deliver the first joint congressional address of his second presidency.
+President Donald Trump is delivering the first joint congressional address of his second presidency Tuesday night.

 It's not officially called the State of the Union, a title reserved for a president's annual address to Congress during other years of an administration.
 But it is an opportunity for Trump to lay out his priorities for the year.